 |---|---|---|---|---|---|---|---|---|

 **Since 30 January 2008.
-Source: Novagni Analytics Advisory Sdn Bhd.
+Source: official factsheet, as at 30 June 2026.
 Past performance is not indicative of future results.

-Utilities (18.23%) and Plantations (17.63%) dominate — both are defensive, income-generating sectors that provide stability.
-Healthcare (12.60%, led by IHH) adds growth potential.
-Telco & Media (12.38%) provides dividend yield.
+Utilities (18.13%) and Plantations (18.41%) dominate — both are defensive, income-generating sectors that provide stability.
+Healthcare (12.48%, led by IHH) adds growth potential.
+Industrial Products & Services (12.61%) rounds out the top three.
+Telco & Media (10.97%) provides dividend yield.
 The absence of Financials is notable: conventional banks like Maybank don't qualify under Shariah screening.
 This makes 0821EA meaningfully different from the conventional KLCI.

 | Year | Interim (sen) | Final (sen) | Total (sen) |